sanskrutimahato/CleanAlert/README.md

-# CleanAlert
+# CleanPulse
-CleanAlert – A citizen-powered smart waste management system with real-time alerts and optimized garbage collection.”
+CleanPulse – A citizen-powered smart waste management system with real-time alerts and optimized garbage collection.”